 The pump cycles vary with wet well size.
 Larger wet wells can maintain more sewage, and therefore, they decrease the number of pump cycles.
-The existing wet well in the Victoria SPS has two cells with a total volume of 24m3, and with the wet well size to be maintained, the pump cycle was determined to be 10 cycles/hr.
-Figure 29 shows the pump cycle in one hour period with the 24m3 wet well Size.
+The existing wet well in the Victoria SPS has two cells with a total volume of 24m, and with the wet well size to be maintained, the pump cycle was determined to be 10 cycles/hr.
+Generally, most motors can handle 10 cycle/hr.
+Usually, wet wells are to be sized so that pump starts do not exceed the pump manufacturer's maximum starts per hour during peak weather flow at build out, and where the forcemain is draining back to the wet well through a failed check valve.
+This can be a maximum of 6 cycles per hour unless the motor size requires a fewer number of starts per hour.
+Figure 30 shows the pump cycle in one hour period with the 24m wet well Size.

-Figure 29 - Pump Cycle with 24m3 Wet Well Size
+Figure 30 - Pump Cycle with 24m Wet Well Size

-Under 2021 WWF_Peak condition, the pump cycles can be reduced to 4 cycles/hr if the wet well is upsized to 56m3.
-Under 2041 WWF_Peak Condition, the wet well was further upsized to 105m3, and the pump cycle was reduced to 2 cycle/hr in future condition.
-Figure 30 and Figure 31 presents the pump cycles in one hour with an upsized wet well of 56m3 and 105m3 respectively.
+Under 2021 WWF\Peak condition, the pump cycles can be reduced to 4 cycles/hr if the wet well is upsized to 56m.
+Under 2041 WWF\Peak Condition, the wet well was further upsized to 105m, and the pump cycle was reduced to 2 cycle/hr in future condition.
+Figure 31 and Figure 32 presents the pump cycles in one hour with an upsized wet well of 56m and 105m respectively.

-Figure 30 - Pump Cycle with 56m3 Wet Well Size
+Figure 31 - Pump Cycle with 56m Wet Well Size

-Figure 31 - Pump Cycle with 105m3 Wet Well Size
+Figure 32 - Pump Cycle with 105m Wet Well Size